‘Bachelor In Paradise’: Chris Harrison Reveals Cast Members Continued Relationships During Shutdown

 “We asked them to come back because it was something we were mulling over, but we had not made a decision about if they were going to be brought back.
 I don’t know that we could have had the same show and the same carefree attitude and produced the Paradise show that we wanted to.
 It probably would have hung over the cast and the show and remained an issue.”

-Bachelor in Paradise Season 4 will feature franchise alums Derek Peth, Lacey Mark, Ben Zorn, Iggy Rodriguez, Raven Gates, Jasmine Goode, Alexis Waters, Kristina Schulman, Taylor Nolan, Nick Benvenutti, Danielle Maltby, Amanda Stanton, Dean Unglert and more.
+Bachelor in Paradise Season 4 will feature franchise alums Derek Peth, Lacey Mark, Ben Zorn, Iggy Rodriguez, Raven Gates, Jasmine Goode, Alexis Waters, Kristina Schulman, Taylor Nolan, Nick Benvenutti, Danielle Maltby, Amanda Stanton, Dean Unglert, and more.

 You can see an extended trailer for the new season of Bachelor in Paradise below.